-Is large and welcoming to all.
+The Drama Club is welcoming to all.
 Students are able to gain self-confidence through performing in the school play or musical production.
 CSS students are able to participate in all aspects of theatre production including acting, producing, stage crew, and technical crew.